-Updated: May 2020
+Updated: October 2020

-Conditioned food hypersensitivity results from the limbic system’s overreaction to food.
-The limbic system is a region in the brain that produces behavioural and emotional responses, especially when we sense danger.
+The Food Avoidance & Sensitivity Trap is a model that I developed to show how conditioned food hypersensitivity develops.
+A limbic system overreaction to food is the cornerstone of the trap.
+The limbic system is a brain region that produces behavioural and emotional responses, especially when we sense danger.

 The underlying cause of these conditions is a problem with the physical body, not the mind-body connection.
 However, a limbic system overreaction can worsen physically-driven symptoms.
 Many people with physically-driven hypersensitivities get sucked into the Food Avoidance & Sensitivity Trap and suffer more than they need to.